KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

 Ganyu’s A1 Passive does not apply to itself.
-Meaning the Bloom from the first frostflake arrow shown within 5 seconds will not have an increased CRIT Rate
+Meaning the Bloom from the first Frostflake Arrow arrow shown within 5 seconds will not have an increased CRIT Rate

 **Evidence:**